 Read about how Sara dealt with the overwhelming experience of helping her depressed boyfriend, and the lessons she learnt in the process.

 This can help if:

-- your boyfriend has depression and you want to know more
+- someone you care about has depression and you want to know more

 - you’re worried about someone who might have depression